 If you want to learn programming it’s not good to sit in front of a computer for hours and hours and try to grasp everything in one go.
 You will be exhaust by doing this so it’s better to learn coding in chunks.
 Take some short breaks to get refreshed.
 You should also keep this thing in mind while debugging your code.
 Sometimes you spend hours and hours to find the bug but you don’t get the solution for your code so it’s good to take a short break, clear your mind and do something else.
 It will restore your focus and you may come up with the solution for your code where you were stuck.
 Also, try to eliminate all kinds of distractions.
 Turn off your phone notification, email notifications and try to isolate yourself to be focused.
-Doing this you will save your lot of time and will stay away from headache or frustration.
+By doing this you will save your lot of time and will stay away from headache or frustration.

 7. Learn to Use Debugger:

 Making mistakes in coding is very common and it’s completely acceptable in programming.
 You will find a lot of errors in your code at the beginning so it’s good to use debuggers to find out errors, impacts on your result and check where you have made the mistake.
 You will save a lot of time using a debugger or a tool to fix the errors in your code.
-If you are good at debugging, it will be easier to learn programming.
-So learn to use some good debugging technique or use tools to check your piece of code.
+If you are good at debugging, it will be easier to learn to program.
+So learn to use some good debugging techniques or use tools to check your piece of code.

 In the end, the last tip is not to quit when you start your journey in programming.
 You might be thinking in the middle that you are not smart enough to code but keep in mind that in order to think like a coder it takes some time and patience but to learn it quickly, you just need to follow the right path and be consistent.
-Follow everything step-by-step, make your fundamentals clear first, keep practicing it and once you are done with basics take the challenges and participate in competitive programming on different sites to get better on it, to build your logical ability and to think like a coder.
-You will find yourself later how good coder you have become by practicing it each and every single day.
+Follow everything step-by-step, make your fundamentals clear first, keep practicing it and once you are done with basics take the challenges and participate in competitive programming on different sites to get better at it, to build your logical ability, and to think like a coder.
+You will find yourself later how good a coder you have become by practicing it each and every single day.

 Good Luck and Happy Coding!!!